coolsamson7/aspyx/README.md

 - `before`
    methods that will be executed _prior_ to the original method
 - `around`
-   methods that will be executed _around_ to the original method giving it the possibility to add side effects or even change the parameters.
+   methods that will be executed _around_ to the original method allowing you to add side effects or even modify parameters.
 - `after`
    methods that will be executed _after_ to the original method
 - `error`